 A Game-Theoretic Formulation of Multi-Agent Resource Allocation

 This paper considers resource allocation in a network with mobile agents competing for computational priority.
 We formulate this problem as a multi-agent game with the players being agents purchasing service from a common server.
 We show that there exists a computable Nash equilibrium when agents have perfect information into the future.
-From our game, we build a market-based CPU allocation policy and a strategy with which an agent may plan its expenditures for a multi-hop itinerary.
-We simulate a network of hosts and agents using our strategy to show that our resource-allocation mechanism effectively prioritizes agents according to their endowments and that our planning algorithm handles network delay gracefully.
+We simulate a network of hosts and agents using our strategy to show that our resource-allocation mechanism effectively prioritizes agents according to their endowments.

 Citable with [BibTeX]

 This pdf was produced by the publisher and its posting here is permitted by the publisher.